To find out if the phenobarbital level in the blood is at an appropriate level for an individual patient

-- doxycycline used to treat bacterial infections
+- doxycycline, used to treat bacterial infections

-- griseofulvin, a drug used to treat fungal infections
+- griseofulvin, used to treat fungal infections

 - phenytoin, another medication often prescribed to treat seizures.

 Maintaining a constant, therapeutic level of phenobarbital in the blood can be difficult.
 Phenobarbital is metabolised by liver enzymes and removed in the urine at different rates, depending on your age and overall health.
-Depending on dose, age and health, full removal can take several days to weeks.
+Depending on dose, age and health, full removal of the drug can take several days to weeks.
 Once the body has reached its capacity to metabolise phenobarbital, small increases in dose can result in large increases in levels of the drug in the blood.
 Side effects can become more severe, and toxicity may occur.

 How is it used?